If you are looking for another way to enjoy tofu, this tofu-loaf won't disappoint!

 - 14 oz medium tofu

-- 3 tablespoon dried black woodear mushrooms soaked in warm water for 15 minutes
+- 3 tbsp dried black woodear mushrooms soaked in warm water for 15 minutes

-- 1 small carrot shredded and then diced
+- 1 small carrot shredded and then finely diced

-- optional: 2 tablespoon finely chopped green onions
+- 2 tbsp finely chopped green onions (optional)

 Glaze